TOP

 Package Itinerary

-Ocean kayaking is one of the best ways to explore Rio's beautiful coast and enjoy unique views of the city and its forested mountains.
-We start the trip at Praia Vermelha, where the Sugar Loaf Mountain is located, and paddle for one hour to the Cotunduba Island, a few miles off-shore.
-There we stop for snacks, swimming, and snorkeling, seeing the beauty of Rio from a totally different viewpoint.
+We start the trip at Praia Vermelha, where the Sugar Loaf Mountain is located, and paddle for one hour to Cotunduba Island, a few miles off the shore.
+There we stop for snacks, swimming, and snorkeling, seeing the beauty of Rio from a different viewpoint.
 Back at the beach we shower and change at the Kayak Base.
 No previous experience is required.
 Snorkeling equipment, hotel pick-up, and drop-off are included.

 Arrive at the beach and meet the instructor